-As stated, these changes came with no noticed from Instagram and probably as a result of the current climate around Facebook's data sharing policies.
+As stated, these changes came with no notice from Instagram, and probably as a result of the current climate around Facebook's data sharing policies.

-At Notified, we're now working actively on figuring out how we will work towards Instagram given the new restraints.
-One change that we're already in the process of working towards is to improve the data you can get about your owned accounts.
+At Notified, we're now working actively on figuring out how we will work toward Instagram given the new restraints.
+One change that we're already in the process of working toward is to improve the data you can get about your own accounts.